 Previously finished surfaces in good condition: A finish in good condition can be covered with stain and/or a clear finish.
 Before application, ensure the surface has been properly scuff sanded and cleaned.
 Read on for staining instructions for previously finished surfaces and for clear finish application.

 Note: Some polyurethanes will not adhere to shellac or lacquer surfaces.
 We recommend you remove these finishes.
 To determine finish type, apply nail polish remover to an inconspicuous area.
 The remover will soften shellac or lacquer.

-Old paint or finishes in poor condition: Remove paint or previous finish to reveal bare wood.
-Read below for more information on Old Masters® Removers.
-Then follow the surface preparations steps listed below.
+Old paint or finishes in poor condition: Select a good quality paint stripper to remove paint or previous finish to reveal bare wood.

 Surface Repair: Fill and repair any surface imperfections with an appropriate patching material.

 - Begin sanding with a medium grade paper.
 Sand with the grain, in long strokes.
 Avoid sanding against the grain as this will cause sanding blemishes.
 Clear sanding dust between steps.

 - Sand the surface a second time with fine grit sandpaper for an even smoother finish.

 - Clean the surface with a tack cloth or a cloth dampened with mineral spirits to pickup all the sanding dust.
 A vacuum is useful for large areas.
 Wipe clean.

 WARNING!
 If you scrape, sand or remove old paint, you may release lead dust.
 LEAD IS TOXIC.
 Contact the National Lead Information Hotline at 1-800-424-LEAD or log on to www.epa.gov/lead.